-This fall promises to be a challenging one.
-And while teaching and learning might look different, at its core, it’s still about relationships.
+While teaching and learning might look different, at its core, it’s still about relationships.
 As students and instructors find themselves engaging with each other over distances and through new technologies, will they be able to develop the kinds of connections that facilitate learning?

 Students want to be heard.
 And the best way to let them know you are listening is by providing consistent and substantive feedback.
 Discussion boards can be a vital tool for engaging students more deeply in the online classroom.
-The Best Practice Guide for Online Discussion, authored by Dr. Rhonda L. Blackburn, the president of the United States Distance Learning Association, provides advice for how to deliver an online experience where students can share what matters to them.
+The Best Practice Guide for Online Discussion, authored by Dr. Rhonda Blackburn, former president of the United States Distance Learning Association, provides advice for how to deliver an online experience where students can share what matters to them.